 Consider these important factors when choosing fabric for your chair’s slipcover:

 - Durability.
 You want your fabric to hold up to traffic and washing.
 Heavy cotton, duck, canvas, or twill are firm and durable.
-If you expect heavy daily use, from kids and pets with frequent washing, choose a heavy weight fabric.
-If your slipcover will sit near a sun filled window, look for a fabric that offers colorfastness.
-Typically, a light or neutral color will fade less quickly than dark or bright ones.
+If you expect heavy daily use from kids and pets with frequent washing, choose a heavy-weight fabric.
+If your slipcover will sit near a sun-filled window, look for a fabric that offers colorfastness.
+Typically, light or neutral colors fade less quickly than dark or bright ones.

 - Cleanability.
-Look for a dark color or patterned fabric if you want to hide stains, such as wool or linen.
+Look for a dark color or patterned fabric to hide stains, such as wool or linen.
 Cotton, denim, and canvas are machine washable, but fabrics like silk may need to be dry cleaned.

 - Looks.
 Consider patterns and colors that complement your room.
 Don’t immediately rule out white, as it can be easily removed and bleached.
 Consider choosing different slipcovers for different seasons, such as white for summer, tan for fall, deep blue for winter, and green for spring.

 - Adaptability and weight.
-A thin slipcover made of a blend of cotton and spandex, microsuede, polyester will stretch to fit your chair closely without wrinkles, ties, or pleats with a form fitting finish.
+A thin slipcover made of cotton, spandex, microsuede, and polyester will stretch to fit your chair closely without wrinkles, ties, or pleats with a form-fitting finish.
 But this may not look good on your chair and won’t be as durable as thicker fabrics.
-Look for medium weight fabric, avoiding heavy fabrics such as chenille or velvet that may not conform to your chair’s shape very well.
+Look for medium-weight fabric, avoiding heavy fabrics such as chenille or velvet that may not conform to your chair’s shape very well.

 - Weave.
 A tightly woven fabric is best, so the underlying fabric won’t show through.
 Pull on both sides of the fabric to see how much the fibers move and separate.

 - Treatments.
 Consider fabrics with treatments for stain resistance, flame resistance, and more.
-You may prefer to have them for protection, or prefer fabrics without them because they may have offgassing smells.
+You may or may not prefer to have them for protection because they may have off-gassing smells.